Skip to contents

 Exclusions and Manual Slopes

-Click on the Slopes tab to view more detailed information about the slopes selected in the NCA.
+Click on the Slopes Information tab to view more detailed information about the slopes selected in the NCA.
 To add exclusions or manual slope selections, redirect to the Slope Selector tab in the Setup page.

 Slope selection